htdebeer/pandocomatic/manual2.md

 `-h, --help`

 :   Show a short help message.
-If this options is used, all other
+If this option is used, all other options
-    options except `--version` or `-v` are ignored.
+    except `--version` or `-v` are ignored.

 ### Input/output arguments